 - Whether or not he/she is able to perform the work, but with reduced efficiency or effectiveness.

 - To provide a baseline health status against which future changes can be measured.

 - To ensure early identification of Occupational diseases at a reversible stage Whether he/she is able to perform the work, although this may adversely affect the medical condition.

 - Whether he/she is disabled and voluntarily declares in terms of the Employment Equity Act as they present themselves for examinations.

 - To ensure early identification of chronic medical conditions, which need continuous monitoring and management.

 Our health screening services can help you map out a custom-made wellness initiative to gain deeper insight into the health risks your employees face.
 We can provide you with the information you need for a successful, results driven wellness programme.
-We offer the following services based upon the findings of the occupational health risk analysis, etc.
+We offer the following services based on the findings of the occupational health risk-analysis, etc.

 - Flu vaccinations

 - Hepatitis (A/B) vaccinations

 - Laboratory testing (blood, urine etc. as required by Hazardous Chemical Substance Regulations)